Course Outline

 Requirements

-• An understanding of natural language processing (NLP) concepts for government
+• An understanding of natural language processing (NLP) concepts for government applications.

-• Experience with transformer-based language models
+• Experience with transformer-based language models in a public sector context.

-• Familiarity with Python and basic machine learning workflows
+• Familiarity with Python and basic machine learning workflows for government projects.

 Audience

-• Knowledge management teams for government
+• Knowledge management teams within government agencies.

 14 Hours